flutter/website/using-ide.md

 ![IntelliJ editing assists](/images/intellij/assists.gif)

 Quick Fixes are similar, only they are shown with a piece of code has an error and they can assist in correcting it.
 They are indicated with a red lightbulb.

-We currently support the following assists & quick fixes:
+#### Wrap with new widget assist

-* 'Wrap new-expression with new widget': This can be used when you have a widget that you want to wrap in a surrounding widget, for example if you want to wrap a widget in a `Row` or `Column`.
+This can be used when you have a widget that you want to wrap in a surrounding widget, for example if you want to wrap a widget in a `Row` or `Column`.

-* 'Wrap widget list with new widget': Similar to the assist above, but for wrapping an existing list of widgets rather than an individual widget.
+####  Wrap widget list with new widget assist
+Similar to the assist above, but for wrapping an existing list of widgets rather than an individual widget.

+#### Convert child to children assist
-* 'Convert child to children': Changes a child argument to a children argument, and wraps the argument value in a list.
+Changes a child argument to a children argument, and wraps the argument value in a list.

 ### Live Templates